ShaunCRolph/Writing-Sample-Repo/README.md

 # Shaun Rolph – Writing & Analysis Portfolio

-Welcome!
 This repository showcases a selection of my academic and professional writing—from state‑budget explainers to econometric research and congressional reports.
 Each piece highlights a different facet of my work: policy analysis, data‑driven research, program evaluation, and international development case studies.

 | Year | Title | Focus | Link |
 |------|-------|-------|------|